OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

         location.assign(url);
     }
 ```
-This method will be responsible for displaying the standard azure authentication page.
-On successful username/password submission, the azure login will re-direct the user to the specified URI (**redirect_uri**) from the **showSkypeLogin()** query string.
+This method will display the standard azure authentication page.
+On successful username/password submission, the Azure login will redirect the user to the specified URI (**redirect_uri**) from the **showSkypeLogin()** query string.

 6. Add the sign in button click event:
 ```javascript